ajramos/mcp-gsuite-enhanced/README.md

 ## 💡 Example Prompts to Try

-### 📧 Gmail Operations
+### 📧 Gmail Operations (22 Tools)
 - **Email Search & Retrieval**
   - *"Retrieve my latest unread messages"*
   - *"Search my emails from the Scrum Master"*
-  - *"Retrieve all emails from accounting"*
+  - *"Show me all emails with attachments from this week"*
-  - *"Take the email about ABC and summarize it"*
+  - *"Get the email about ABC and summarize it"*

-- **Email Composition & Replies**
+- **Email Composition & Management**
+  - *"Send an email to john@company.com about the project update"*
-  - *"Write a nice response to Alice's last email and upload a draft"*
+  - *"Write a nice response to Alice's last email and save as draft"*
-  - *"Reply to Bob's email with a Thank you note.
-Store it as draft"*
+  - *"Mark all emails from marketing@company.com as read"*
+  - *"Move that spam email to trash"*

+- **Label Management** 🏷️
+  - *"Create a label called 'Project Alpha' and apply it to emails about the project"*
+  - *"Show me all my custom labels"*
+  - *"Remove the 'Urgent' label from yesterday's email"*
+  - *"Delete the unused 'Old Project' label"*

+- **Archive Workflows** 📁
+  - *"Archive all emails from last week's newsletter"*
+  - *"Show me my archived emails from Q3"*
+  - *"Restore that important email back to my inbox"*
+  - *"Archive these 5 emails at once: [email IDs]"*

 - **Attachment Management**
-  - *"Download all attachments from emails with subject containing 'invoice'"*
+  - *"Download all attachments from emails containing 'invoice'"*
   - *"Save attachments from all emails from john@company.com this week"*

 ### 📅 Calendar Management